Audio Version Available

 But slowly, along the way as Jed grows month after month, I have grown more confident and tell myself that change is the only constant (but definitely no change in my love for him)!
 Giving myself time and space to have my quiet time really helped me come to many terms with myself.

-Instead of dwelling in negativity and complaining about the changes in my life, why not learn to embrace it as a new chapter of a new me?
+Instead of dwelling in negativity and complaining about the changes in my life as a new mum, why not learn to embrace it as a new chapter of a new me?

 It also dawned on me that being a parent was the path my husband and I chose and so I have to learn to embrace these new changes taking place.